Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 git remote rm origin

-Now since I use GitHub Desktop I just dragged the folder in that app, and I was able to create a new, different GitHub repository from there.
+Now, since I use GitHub Desktop, I just dragged the folder into that app, and I was able to create a new, different GitHub repository from there.